anastasiiapirogova/screenlite/README.md

 Screenlite is simple to set up and deploy.
 You can quickly configure and get it running with minimal effort.

 [See deployment instructions](DEPLOYMENT.md)

+## Security overview

+Screenlite follows modern web security best practices to ensure the safety of user data and system integrity.
+For a detailed explanation of our security approach please refer to the [SECURITY_OVERVIEW.md](./SECURITY_OVERVIEW.md) file.

 ## Spotted a bug?
 Want to suggest a feature?
 Let us know by opening an issue on GitHub.